ddiazdom/grlBWT/README.md

 This repository contains the implementation of **grlBWT**, a linear-time semi-external algorithm for building the BCR BWT of a string collection.
 The novelty of grlBWT is that it resorts to compression to maintain the intermediate data of the BWT construction in compact form.
-The compact format used by grl-BWT reduces working memory and avoids redundant computations, thus decreasing computing time too.
+The compact format used by grlBWT reduces working memory and avoids redundant computations, thus decreasing computing time too.

 ## Third-party libraries